Victoria’s Secret Angel Romee Strijd Bares Chest & Drives Fans Wild

 Romee Strijd heated things up on Instagram Friday when she shared a selfie in which she was topless.

 In the steamy snap, the blond beauty had removed the top portion of her red bathing suit and let it fall around her waist.
 The only thing covering her breasts was her long wavy hair.
 In a classic bathroom selfie, the beauty leaned on one arm and struck a pose for the camera that accentuated her enviable figure.
-The model where a pendant necklace that hung just below her collarbone, drawing the eye to her chest.
+The model wore a pendant necklace that hung just below her collarbone, drawing the eye to her chest.
 Strijd went with a natural makeup look in the snap.

 In the photo’s caption, the beauty said that she was ready to take a bath.
 The photo was well-liked, as it garnered over 150,000 likes and more than 1,000 comments within an hour of going live.